-3.5.6 Gloves
+3.2.7 Gloves

-Gloves must comply with SFI 3.3 Grade 5 (min.), or recognized international equivalent.
+Gloves must comply with SFI 3.3 Grade 5 (min.) or recognized international equivalent.

-3.6.7 Balaclava/Hood
+3.2.8 Balaclava/Hood

-The balaclava or hood must comply with the SFI 3.3 standard, or recognized international equivalent.
+The balaclava or hood must comply with the SFI 3.3 standard or recognized international equivalent.
 Where an SFI certified helmet skirt is used, the balaclava is optional.

-3.3 FUELING RULES
+3.3 FUELLING RULES

-3.3.1 Fuelling:
+3.3.1 Fuelling

 Designated Fire Marshalls will be on site at the refuelling areas, please follow their instructions and directions, they are in charge of the fuelling area.
-All fuelling must be handled in approved fuel containers.
+All fuelling must be handled in approved 20L fuel containers, with a maximum of 100L of fuel at any one time.
+Bulk fuel storage, refer to 3.3.3 Fuel Storage.
 During fuelling, the car must be turned off (the kill-switch must be in the OFF position); no one can be in the car; and NO other work may be done.
-At least two crew members must participate in fuelling; all wearing the same safety gear as a driver - helmets included.
-Visors must be down, to cover faces.
+At least two crew members must participate in fuelling; all wearing the same safety gear as a driver -helmets not included.
 At least one team member must have a fire extinguisher in hand, ready to shoot, aimed at the fueler.
-Fuelling locations vary by track and are covered at the Drivers' Briefings.
+Fuelling locations vary by track and are covered at the Drivers' Briefing.
 Participants are responsible for knowing all fuelling rules and accepted locations.

-3.3.2 Drip Pans:
+3.3.2 Drip Pans